Male victim found shot at gas station on Hooper Road, taken to hospital in critical condition

 The East Baton Rouge Sheriff's Office said the shooting happened around 4:50 p.m. near the intersection of Corlett Drive and Marionette Drive.

-Authorities then found the male victim in a vehicle around 0.3 miles away at the Chevron on Hooper Road, and he was last reported to be in critical condition.
+Authorities then found the male victim in a vehicle at the Exxon on Hooper Road at Plank Road, and he was last reported to be in critical condition.

 No more information was immediately available.